 How to pass PCI requirement 3:

 As mentioned above, start identifying all of the systems that touch cardholder data because these systems will be included in the scope of an eventual PCI DSS audit or compliance validation.
-It is also important to understand
+It is also important to understand the compartmentalization of the cardholder systems and how they are using firewalls and network filter controls.
+Such an arrangement may dictate if nearby systems would also be within the scope of a PCI DSS compliance validation.
+You may be surprised to find out that the total number of systems retaining cardholder data -- including data warehouses, development servers, middleware and backup systems -- is quite large.

 Next, document the flow of credit card data throughout your organization and identify the business functions.
 The marketing department, for example, may need customer data, but not the associated credit card information.
 Track data from the point of acquisition -- even from customers or 3rd parties -- to the point where the data is disposed of or leaves the corporate network.
 Also be sure to identify all of the computers and networks that connect to the organization's infrastructure and applications.
 These can include network connections from business units, vendors, partners and the systems of remote employees.
 All fluid credit card data should be encrypted using methods such as SSH, VPN, or SSL/TLS for encryption.